NOTE: Use this publication for flavored oils not covered in Making Garlic- and Herb-Infused Oils at Home.

 Because harmful bacteria can grow faster at higher refrigerator temperatures, the length of refrigerated storage must be limited for safety.
-According to conclusions drawn in an analysis of handling procedures (Nummer et al., 2011), vegetables and herbs in oil mixtures should not be refrigerated longer than 4 days before using, discarding, or freezing.
+According to conclusions drawn in an analysis of handling procedures (Nummer et al., 2011), vegetables and herbs in oil mixtures should not be refrigerated longer than four days before using, discarding or freezing.

 Label containers with the date that the oil mixture was prepared as well as the date (four days later) by which the mixture must be used or else frozen for longer storage.

 Raw or cooked garlic and/or raw herbs in oil